-2.2.2.2 Technical and Logistical Viability, Ability to Finance the Proposed Project
+2.2.2.2 Technical and Logistical Viability

 The bidder must demonstrate that the technology it proposes to use is technically viable.
-Technical viability may be demonstrated by showing that the technology is commercially available, is reasonably expected to be commercially available prior to the commencement of project construction, or has been used successfully as outlined in Section 8 of Appendix A to this RFP.
+Technical viability may be demonstrated by showing that the technology is commercially available, is reasonably expected to be commercially available prior to the commencement of project construction or has been used successfully as outlined in Section 8 of Appendix A to this RFP.

-The bidder must demonstrate the logistical viability of the project through a construction plan covering the necessary specialized equipment (e.g. vessels), applicable maritime law (e.g. the Jones Act), and local port facilities to complete project deployment.
+The bidder must demonstrate the logistical viability of the project through a construction plan covering the necessary specialized equipment (e.g., vessels), applicable maritime law (e.g., the Jones Act), and local port facilities to complete project deployment.